Northern tamandua: Behaviour

 Northern tamanduas are mainly nocturnal, but are also often active during the day, and spend only around 40% of their time in the trees.
 They are active for about eight hours each day, spending the rest of the time sheltering in hollow trees.
 They are solitary animals, occupying home ranges of between 25 and 70 ha (62 and 170 ac).
-Known predators include jaguars and harpy eagles.
+Known predators include jaguars, harpy eagles and possibly large snakes.

 Northern tamanduas subsist almost entirely on diets of ants and termites, although they have also been observed to eat small quantities of fruit.
 They prefer relatively large insects, over 4 mm in length, including Camponotus, Azteca, Crematogaster, and Nasutitermes, among others.
 They may eat up to 9,000 insects per day, from 50 to 80 different nests, which they locate by scent and then dig into with their powerful claws.
 They extract the ants with their long, narrow, sticky tongues, but seem to do little permanent damage to the nests, perhaps because they do not spend long at each one before being driven away by the insects' natural defences.

 The anteaters can communicate with each other by leaving scent marks with their anal scent glands.
 Though infants can be quite vocal, adults rarely make any sounds.
 If provoked, they can prop themselves up on their hind legs and tails using a tree or rock for support, and lash out with their claws.